osg-htc/docs/docs/common/yum.md

 !!! danger
     Other repositories, such as `jpackage`, `dag`, or `rpmforge`, are not supported and you may encounter problems if you use them.

-!!! note
-    If you upgrade from CentOS 8.0 through 8.2 to CentOS 8.3 or newer, you may have to re-enable some repos as [described below](#centos-83-and-newer)

 ### Upcoming Software